syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img3.jpeg)

-### Setting Sides for children
+### Set Sides for the children

-Docking Manager provides an attached property called **SideInDockMode** that helps to dock a window at required side.
-Since **Left** is the default value**,** so initially all widows are docked in left side.
+Docking Manager provides an attached **SideInDockMode** property that helps to dock a window at the required side.
+Since, **Left** is the default value, initially all the windows are docked in the left side.

-Set **SideInDockMode** value as **Right** for “Solution Explorer” window to dock it on right side.
+Set the **SideInDockMode** value as **Right** for “Solution Explorer” window to dock it on the right side.

-Side property has **Tabbed** option that is used to tab a window on another widow.
-Also the windows about to tab should aware of target window’s name.
-So set “Output” window’s **TargetNameInDockedMode** as “SolutionExplorer” to Tab it on “SolutionExplorer” window.
+The **side** property has a **Tabbed** option used to tab a window on another window.
+The tabbing windows should be aware of the target window’s name.
+So, set “Output” window’s **TargetNameInDockedMode** as “SolutionExplorer” to Tab it on the “SolutionExplorer” window.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" UseDocumentContainer="True">